 Support can mean different things to different people – and may be broader than you think.
 At Salford, support is offered by lots of different teams across the University, from askUS to our Students’ Union, to our friendly security team, who are consistently recognised and accredited for their efforts in keeping everyone safe on campus.

 Meet just a few of the people who are here to help, by watching our Advice and Guidance video.

 If you need any further information and guidance about these services while you are applying to university, please contact the Recruitment Support team on +44 (0)161 295 4545

 Once you're studying on campus, you can pop into University House to visit askUS in person, or contact the team directly:

 - Over the phone on +44 (0)161 295 0023

 - By e-mailing askUS@salford.ac.uk

-Our students have also put together a series of videos talking about some of the challenges they faced when coming to Salford, which you may find useful before you arrive on campus to begin your studies with us.
+Our students have also put together a series of blogs talking about their journey to university, which you may find useful before you arrive on campus to begin your studies with us.